MathematicusLucian/RandomGeneratorModels/README.md

 # 🌟 RandomGeneratorModels 🌟 🚀
-- ⚡️ LIVE ⚡️ The model is hosted, and can be triggered with a Flask API endpoint: [Click here to open the endpoint](https://mathematicuslucian.eu.pythonanywhere.com/run_model) (Or, call it with Postman.)
+- **⚡️ LIVE ⚡️ The models are hosted, and they can be triggered with this Flask API endpoint:** [Click here to open the ``/run_performance`` endpoint](https://mathematicuslucian.eu.pythonanywhere.com/run_performance).
+This will take a split-second to load; because it runs a thousand iterations, across seven Python models, but it will then show you the performance/execution times. *(Or, use Postman for the ``/get_model`` POST request that will allow you to change the parameters.
+See the section below.)*
 ---

 ## Table of Contents